· By Will Harken

 The AI music generation space has completely transformed since 2024.
 Three platforms dominate: Suno, Udio, and ElevenLabs Music.

 Each has its strengths.
 Each has its problems.
-And right now, major record labels are suing two of them for copyright infringement. 🎵
+And major record labels have sued two of them for copyright infringement—though both have now entered deals with labels, which raises questions about the future of these tools. 🎵

 I've tested all three extensively.
-Here's what actually matters.
+Here's what actually matters in 2026.

 Why?
 Simple.
 It gives you 50 free credits daily (that's 10 full songs).
 The interface doesn't make you want to throw your laptop out the window.
 And here's the kicker - you can export up to 12 separate instrument stems.